xpatilakshay/customer-personality-analysis-cleaning/README.md

-# customer-personality-analysis-cleaning
-Data cleaning and preprocessing of the Customer Personality Analysis dataset using Python (Pandas).
-Part of a Data Analyst internship project focused on preparing raw marketing data for analysis.

 # 🧼 Customer Personality Analysis - Data Cleaning

 Welcome!
 This project focuses on **cleaning and preprocessing** raw customer marketing data to prepare it for effective analysis.
 The dataset was sourced from a marketing campaign and includes customer demographics, purchase behavior, and spending patterns.